dabamos/openadms-node/docs/configuration.rst

 the ``core`` section of the configuration file.
 The control of a Leica Nivel210 sensor requires at least four modules:

-- *Scheduler* for starting the observation,
+- *Scheduler* for starting the observation;
-- *SerialPort* for sensor communication,
+- *SerialPort* for sensor communication;
-- *PreProcessor* for sensor data extraction,
+- *PreProcessor* for sensor data extraction;
 - *FileExporter* to save the sensor data to a CSV file.

-The name of each module instance can be chosen freely (spaces and special characters are not allowed).
+The name of each module instance can be chosen freely (spaces and special characters are not permitted).
 It is recommended to write all names in lower camel case.
 As a sane practice, the scheduler and the serial port are named according to the used COM port (for example, ``COMx`` on Microsoft Windows and ``ttyx`` on Linux/Unix).
-All modules listed in the modules object are loaded automatically at run-time:
+All modules listed in the core/modules object are loaded automatically at run-time:

 .. code:: javascript